CriticalFlaw/FlawBOT/docs/modules/channel.md

 Commands for managing server channels.
-The prefix is `/channel`.

 ### clean
 Removes messages from the current server channel.